Curriculum and Advising

 Honors Capstone Approval Form

 To qualify for graduation from the Davidson Honors college with the “University Scholar” distinction, DHC students must fulfill a set of academic requirements, one of which is the Honors Capstone Project.
 Students should begin thinking about and planning for their project during their junior year.
 Projects can be connected with Capstone requirements in the student’s major(s), minor(s), certificate program, or can be completed independent of other requirements.
 Plan to discuss possibilities with a faculty member or members in the area you are interested in, as well as with the Director of Student Engagement in the DHC.
 These projects may take a wide variety of forms and culminate in a thesis, a performance or exhibit, an independent scientific experiment, etc., depending on the student’s major(s), minor, or area of interest.
+Students must also publish their capstone presentations to UM’s ScholarWorks.
 Projects are intended to provide DHC students with a substantial capstone experience that encourages them to work in collaboration with a mentor over an extended period of time.
 These projects should challenge students to draw on knowledge and life experiences that they have attained throughout the course of their education, and apply them to an in-depth investigation of the chosen topic.
 Apply here.

 Each student will submit a 4-6-page reflection to the DHC elaborating on their experience in connection with their capstone and other honors courses/experiences.
 The reflection is due after the presentation and before the last day of finals during the completion semester.
 For more information and to submit your reflection click here.